 Expertise: ERP, Management Information Systems, Entrepreneurship

 Satya Prattipati is an associate professor and the director of the enterprise resource planning (ERP) program in the Kania School of Management at The University of Scranton.
-He has a Ph.D. in Management Information Systems from the University of Buffalo and an MBA from the Indian Institute of Management, Calcutta.
-His Ph.D. thesis explored the relationship between computerization and hospital costs.
-He teaches courses in the ERP, Management Information Systems, and Entrepreneurship areas.
+His teaching in the health informatics program focuses on trends in health informatics.
+He has a PhD in Management Information Systems from the University of Buffalo.
+He earned his BS from Andhra University and his MBA from the Indian Institute of Management.
+His PhD dissertation explored the relationship between computerization and hospital costs.
+He teaches courses in the ERP, information systems, and entrepreneurship areas.
+He has published and presented dozens of scholarly papers in several peer reviewed journals and academic conferences.
+Dr. Prattipati has an active research interest in areas such as block chain technologies, the use of information technologies in healthcare, and the impact of information technologies on inclusive growth.
 His current research interests are in the areas of adoption of Electronic Medical Records (EMRs), and the impacts of Information Technologies (IT).
+He is also the faculty coordinator for the SAP University Alliance.
+Dr. Prattipati has been living in Northeast Pennsylvania for over 30 years.

 Steven J. Szydlowski, D.H.A., MBA, MHA